Best and worst drill brands

 How we rated drill brands

-In March 2013, we asked we asked 2,587 Which? members a series of questions to find out how they rated their electric or cordless drill - the results are shown in the table above.
+In March 2013, we asked 2,587 Which? members a series of questions to find out how they rated their electric or cordless drill - the results are shown in the table above.

 If you're a Which? member and would like to sign up to receive our surveys so you too can give your views on products to help shape our magazine and website, click to join our Which?
 Connect reader panel.